flyingtoaster0/PiZeroWLightSwitch/README.md

 [Nanoleaf API Docs](https://documenter.getpostman.com/view/1559645/RW1gEcCH?version=latest)

 ## Quick Documentation

+### Main Loop

+This project is primarily powered by a PyGame loop (`MainLoop`) that handles menus, input, and rendering.

 ### Menus
 A simple menu system is included.
 The `Menu` class contains methods for handling displaying lines of text on the screen, as well as handling input.